 111:26:25 Armstrong: Okay.
 (Long Pause)

 111:26:47 Aldrin: If you think you can reach this hook that's hanging over here?
-You might entertain the idea of sending up the second one that way.
+You might entertain the idea of sending up the second one (that is, the second rock box) that way.

 111:26:59 Armstrong: Okay.
 (Pause)

-[Buzz is suggesting that, rather than use the LEC, clothesline-style for the second rock box, Neil hook the box on the LEC at the bottom of the ladder, climb up to the porch, and then pull the box up hand-over-hand.
-In the end, he decides not to do that but, on Apollos 16 and 17, the crews will do several transfers that way.]111:27:05 Aldrin: Get the film off of the (Hasselblad)...
+[Buzz is suggesting that, rather than use the LEC, clothesline-style for the second rock box, Neil hook the box to the small waist-tether hook, climb up to the porch, and then pull the box up hand-over-hand.
+In the end, Neil decides not to do that but, on Apollos 16 and 17, the crews will do several transfers that way.]111:27:05 Aldrin: Get the film off of the (Hasselblad)...

 111:27:08 Armstrong: I will.
 (Pause) Pick that up (that is, take care of the task) now.
 (Pause)